 - 2 to 4 cups chicken broth (enough to cover the beans)

 - Pulled pork (optional)

 Get an aluminum pan or a cast iron dutch oven and add the green beans to start using this smoker recipe.
 Add in your diced onion, garlic, and salt and pepper to taste.
-Add in the pulled pork if you plan on it and the two ham hocks.
+Add in the pulled pork if you like pulled pork and the two ham hocks.
 Pour your chicken broth over the green beans until they’re covered.
 Cover with a layer of aluminum foil.

 Heat your smoker to 250 or 275°F. Put your covered green beans in the smoker and let it smoke for two or three hours.
-Remove them from the smoker and serve.
+Remove them from and serve.

 Fresh green beans will have a little more texture to them than canned green beans when you smoke them.